 Robotic laparoscopic hysterectomies are out-patient surgeries in Cleveland.
 The surgery requires general anesthesia and typically takes one to three hours depending on the specific circumstance.
 The average patient is back to normal activities within one week.

 Following a non-invasive surgery, a patient should schedule an annual gynecological exam.
 Annual exams are still needed so that a gynecologist can examine for any abnormalities.
-Women who have received a hysterectomy still need to do breast exams and mammograms to detect possible breast cancer development.
+Women in Lyndhurst and Westlake who have received a hysterectomy still need to do breast exams and mammograms to detect possible breast cancer development.

 If a healthcare provider recommends the removal of your uterus, ask whether a laparoscopic hysterectomy in Cleveland is a good option.
 Our caring OBGYN could discuss the many benefits of this method and determine if it is the right fit for you.
-For more information on this procedure, call today.
+For more information on having a hysterectomy in Cleveland, call today.